How do I get into Medicine?

 For more information about the UCAT, you can download our information sheet from the free downloads page.

 You will need to sit the UCAT if you are interested in any of the following university courses:

 Yes!
-Even high achieving students stumble in the UCAT.
+Even high achieving students can stumble in the UCAT.

-Some students with perfect GPAs (For New Zealand Universities) or year 13 scores/First Year GPA have missed out on a place in medicine and related courses due to their low UCAT scores.
-In some cases, your UCAT score is more important than your first year university or year 13 score in securing a place in the health sciences.
+Some students with perfect GPAs (For New Zealand Universities) or year 13 scores (for Australian universities) have missed out on a place in medicine and related courses due to their low UCAT scores.
+In some cases, your UCAT score is more important than your first year university or year 13 score in securing a university place in Medicine or the health sciences.

 Research shows training can significantly improve UCAT score by familiarizing you with the types of questions that will be asked and developing strategies to tackle them.